-The School of Earth Sciences emphasizes the importance of hands on education, especially in the field.
+The School of Earth Sciences emphasizes the importance of hands-on education, especially in the field.
 In addition to OSU Field Camp, SES offers several other field courses.
 Contact the respective professors for more information.

 This 5000/8000 level course is designed as an international field-based, hands-on learning experience - providing an introduction to modern carbonate environments, sedimentation and diagenesis, and carbonate island hydrogeology using San Salvador Island, The Bahamas as a microcosm of these environments around the world.
-Prereq: All students must have declared a major or minor in School of Earth Sciences.
+Prereq: All students must have declared a major or minor in the School of Earth Sciences.

-Environmental Sustainability in Costa Rica: Ozeas Costa
+Environmental Sustainability in Costa Rica

 In this integrated multidisciplinary program (which includes lectures in the US and in Costa Rica, group discussions, and in county educational and cultural experiences), we explore the complex relationships between the use and conservation of natural resources and economical development in Costa Rica, In particular the role of protected areas in ensuring the country's environmental sustainability.
-Visits to a number of in-coutnry locations provide hands-on knowledge to asses different conservation practices and establish the effectiveness of protected areas in promoting environmental sustainability in face of accelerated development.
+Visits to a number of in-country locations provide hands-on knowledge to assess different conservation practices and establish the effectiveness of protected areas in promoting environmental sustainability in face of accelerated development.

-Coastal Hydrogeology: Dr. Audrey Sawyer
+Professor Audrey Sawyer

-Seminar in Coastal Geology: Dr. Derek Sawyer
+Seminar in Coastal Geology

-Field Stratigraphy in the Guadalupe Mountains: Dr. Derek Sawyer
+Field Stratigraphy in the Guadalupe Mountains